Article

 The relevant legislation requires that the Notice be published at least fourteen (14) days before an application for a Grant of Probate is made by the Executor.

-Identify assets and liabilities
+Identify all assets and liabilities relevant to the estate

-Create an inventory of the estate including cash, real estate and securities, insurance policies, superannuation, outstanding work entitlements and any personal and household effects.
+Create an inventory of the estate including cash, real estate and securities, insurance policies, superannuation, outstanding work entitlements, and any personal and household effects.

 Here are some examples of the details required for different types of assets you may come across: